To support individuals with special needs and their families

 Formed in 1985 as the Council For Jews With Special Needs, this agency was created to meet the special needs of children and adults with disabilities who were unable to participate in typical activities of Jewish life in greater Phoenix.
 The original programs were for special education assistance and summer camp inclusion.
 These were followed by support groups for parents, grandparents and siblings, an active disability awareness outreach program, information and referral services, and sign language interpreters in Jewish settings.

 Over the years, the agency added social groups and continuing Jewish studies for teens and adults with moderate to severe disabilities, educational forums on disability related topics and two supervised Jewish homes for adults with developmental disabilities.
-A monthly Sabbath morning service called Simchat Shabbat that was also added to the program list won the Belle Latchman Community Service Award in 2008 for Best Project Enhancing the Quality of Jewish Life.
+A monthly Sabbath morning service called Simchat Shabbat was also added to the program list won the Belle Latchman Community Service Award in 2008 for Best Project Enhancing the Quality of Jewish Life.
 In 2015, the agency was accepted as a Qualifying Charitable Organization for the State of Arizona’s tax credit program (tax id# 86-0626273).